-Daniel Frederick Grant (born February 21, 1945) was a left winger who played in the National Hockey League for parts of fourteen seasons, most notably for the Minnesota North Stars.
+Danny Grant, born on February 21, 1945, was a left winger who played in the National Hockey League (NHL) for fourteen seasons, most notably with the Minnesota North Stars.

-Grant was born in Fredericton.
-After a fine junior career with the Peterborough Petes and a season and a half in the minor leagues with the Houston Apollos, Grant made the NHL with the Montreal Canadiens in 1967-68, playing 22 regular season games and 10 playoff games.
-Grant helped Montreal win the Stanley Cup in 1968.
+Hailing from Fredericton, Grant excelled in his junior career with the Peterborough Petes and spent a season and a half in the minor leagues with the Houston Apollos.
+He made his NHL debut with the Montreal Canadiens in the 1967-68 season, playing 22 regular-season games and 10 playoff games.
+Grant contributed to Montreal’s 1968 Stanley Cup victory.

-Despite this, Grant was traded during the 1974-75 season in a surprising deal for defensive forward Henry Boucha (whose attraction to the franchise may have been that he was a Minnesota native), and the trade backfired badly: Grant had his best season that season, scoring 50 goals for the Detroit Red Wings while on a line with superstar centre Marcel Dionne, and becoming only the 12th player in NHL history to accomplish that feat.
+Grant continued to star for Minnesota for six seasons, averaging almost thirty goals per season.
+However, during the 1974-75 season, he was unexpectedly traded for defensive forward Henry Boucha, a Minnesota native.
+The trade backfired when Grant had his best season yet, scoring 50 goals for the Detroit Red Wings alongside superstar center Marcel Dionne, becoming only the 12th player in NHL history to achieve that feat.

-However, Grant was plagued by injuries from that point on, and only played partial seasons at best thereafter.
+Unfortunately, injuries plagued Grant’s career thereafter, resulting in partial seasons at best.
 He retired after the 1978-79 season to coach a Tier II junior team.

-In his career, Grant notched 263 goals and 535 points while playing for the Montreal Canadiens, Minnesota North Stars, Detroit Red Wings and the Los Angeles Kings, and played in three All-Star Games (1969, 1970, 1971).
+Throughout his career, Grant scored 263 goals and 535 points, playing for the Montreal Canadiens, Minnesota North Stars, Detroit Red Wings, and Los Angeles Kings.
+He participated in three All-Star Games (1969, 1970, 1971).

 Grant went on to coach the University of New Brunswick hockey team in 1995 and 1996, and the Halifax Mooseheads Quebec league junior team in 1998.